sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   on PCF - "pushing", "restaging", and "restarting"?
 - What are the environment variables that PCF automatically create for your application instance?
-- Do "cf ssh pal-tracker" and display the value of CF_INSTANCE_INDEX environment variable using "echo $CF_INSTANCE_INDEX"
+- Do "cf ssh pal-tracker" and display the values of all Cloud Foundry related environment variables by typing "env | grep CF"
 - What are the examples of PCF log types?
 (Google “PCF log types”)
 - Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try to use that file to deploy the application
-- If you remove "random-route: true" from your manifest.yml file and then do "cf push", will it work?
+- If you remove "random-route: true" from your manifest.yml file and then do "cf push", will it work or will it fail due to "The host is taken: pal-tracker" error?
 Why?
 - When do you want to use `@ConfigurationProperties` annotation as opposed to `@Value` annotation?